scalameta/mdoc/docs/js.md

   }
 }
 ```
-You should then have this dependancy available to you.
+You should then have this dependency available to you.

 # Legacy